pachterlab/kallistobustools/kite_tutorial.md

   </a>
 </p>

 This page provides instructions for how to use __kallisto &#124; bustools__ to pre-process feature barcoded single-cell RNA-seq experiments.
 The tutorial explains the steps using as an example the 10x Genomics [pbmc_1k_protein_v3](https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_1k_protein_v3) feature barcoding dataset.
-A complete notebook showing all steps and analysis can be found [here](https://github.com/pachterlab/kite/docs/)
+A complete notebook showing all steps and analysis can be found [here](https://github.com/pachterlab/kite/docs/).

 In feature barcoding assays, cellular data are recorded as short DNA sequences using procedures adapted from single-cell RNA-seq.
 The kITE ("kallisto Indexing and Tag Extraction") workflow involves generating a "Mismatch Map" containing the sequences of all feature barcodes used in the experiment, as well as all of their single-base mismatches.
-The Mismatch Map is used to produce "transcipt-to-gene" (t2g) and "transcriptome" fasta files to be used as inputs for kallisto.
+The Mismatch Map is used to make "transcipt-to-gene" (t2g) and "transcriptome" fasta files to be used as inputs for kallisto.
 An index is made with `kallisto index`, and then  `bustools` is used to search the sequencing data for the sequences in the Mismatch Map.
 This approach effectively co-opts the __kallisto &#124; bustools__ infrastructure for a different application.

 __Note:__ for the instructions, command line arguments are preceeded by`$`.
 For example, if you see `$ cd my_folder` then type `cd my_folder`.